Welcome to Y2NS

 Inside our talking tub, there were lots of exciting and interesting things.
 The children exploded all these objects and were very inquisitive.
 They asked many wonder questions:

-- How do germs spread?
+- How do people get underground?

 Every child will also take part in a Guided Reading session every week with Miss Saul and Mrs Harhoff, where they will read a different text to their individual reading book.
 Children will also take part in a range of reading activities including enjoying books in our own reading area.